clairicelou/DS2022project/README.md

 ## 2. System Overview
 - **Course Concepts**:
-  - Flask API: Created a simple web app with upload and gallery pages for managing images
+  - Flask API: Used to build the upload form, gallery page, and health endpoint
-  - Flask Routing & File Uploads: Implemented endpoints for image handling and metadata logging
+  - Flask Routing & File Uploads: Receives the uploaded image, verifies the extension, stores the file, and responds with JSON
-  - Structured Logging (JSON): Stored upload metadata (species, location, timestamp) in a local JSON file
+  - Structured Logging (JSON): Every upload is logged to /logs/data.json with timestamp, species, location, and filename
-  - Docker Containerization: Packaged the entire app in a reproducible environment for easy deployment
+  - Docker Containerization: Creates a stable, repeatable environment so the app runs anywhere with one command
 - **Architecture Diagram**:
   - ![Architecture Diagram](assets/architecture.png)
 - **Data/Models/Services**: